Program development and approval processes ensure academic programs meet quality assurance, and market viability and sustainability standards are met.

 The University's Program Development and Approval process applies to the development of new academic programs, and to major revisions or deletions of existing programs.

 Faculties wishing to develop new programs or to make major revisions to existing programs must present the concept to the DVCA Faculty Group (DVCAFG).
 The concept is discussed and if considered feasible, a working group (the APEAC Program Working Group) is established to develop a program plan concurrently with a Marketing and Communications' Assessment of the sector demand and potential market for the proposed program.
 A program plan must be completed within 90 days of receiving approval for the concept (completion of a program plan is generally recognised by inclusion on the APEAC agenda).
 Once completed, the program plan is submitted to the Academic Program Entry and Approval Committee (APEAC) for approval.
-Requests for the deletion of programs should be submitted directly to the APEAC Executive Officer, and do not need to be submitted to the DVCAFG.

 For advice on entry requirements, refer to program structure and entry requirements.